 - 1 red onion chopped

 - 1 (28 ounce) can whole peeled tomatoes

 - 1 cup low-sodium beef stock

 - 3 carrots peeled and chopped

-- Mix together flour and Rancher steak rub.
+- Mix together flour and Montreal Steak Rub.
 Toss steak with seasoned flour until well coated.
 Heat 1 tablespoon Roasted Garlic Grapeseed Oil in a large pot over medium-high heat.

 - Add onion and saute for about 3-5 minutes or until starting to brown.
 Transfer to a bowl.
 Heat 1 tablespoon Roasted Garlic Grapeseed Oil the now empty pot.
 Add half of the stew meat and sear until browned on all sides.
 Transfer to the bowl with onions.

 - Repeat with remaining 1 tablespoon Roasted Garlic Grapeseed Oil and remaining beef stew meat.
 Add red wine to the empty pot and use a wooden spoon to scrape up any brown bits stuck to the bottom of the pan.